R0-B1N/uni-web-development/Templating_ Freemarker/04_Freemarker/readme.md

-Instuctions (without pics, this is awfully copy-pasted, sorry!)
+Instructions (without pics, this is awfully copy-pasted, sorry!)

 Notes